phodara/LilygoTDisplayC5/PROJECT_MEMORY.md

 - Main app is a portable WiFi analyzer.
 - It scans nearby WiFi networks and shows SSID, RSSI, channel, security, channel load, and battery status.
-- The two top buttons are used for previous/next navigation.
+- The two top buttons are used for selection, view cycling, BLE scan-mode toggling, and WiFi/Bluetooth mode switching.
-- Both buttons together toggle the MAC/BSSID detail view.
+- Button command details are documented in `docs/button-commands.md`.

 ## Known Pins In This Repo